 A Simple Step for Better Breast Health

-You’re about to take Community’s breast cancer health risk assessment (HRA).
+You’re about to take Community’s breast health risk assessment (HRA).
 Before getting started, here’s what you can expect from the assessment and from your personalized risk report.

 What is the HRA?